DavidS2003/Python-HTTP-FIle-Explorer-Server/README.md

 http://localhost:3000
 ```

-Access the settings page:
+Access the settings page by visiting:

 ```text
 http://localhost:3000/settings
 ```

----
+Alternatively, you can click the **Settings** button on the home page.
 ## Future Improvements

 * Multi-threaded connection handling